Yashborana/Age-calculator/README.md

 ## Troubleshooting
 - If nothing happens, make sure JavaScript is enabled in your browser (it usually is by default).
 - If the date you entered is in the future, you’ll see an error asking you to choose a valid date.

-## Ideas you might like next
-- Add a “Next birthday” countdown
-- Show age with hours and minutes for more precision
-- Improve accessibility and add tests

----

-If you want, I can add any of the items above or tweak the wording to match your style — tell me which change you’d prefer and I’ll update it.